 THE BEST PLACE TO BE

-This sheds light on Bonagui SA’s most necessary and poignant capabilities, in being an effective local entity despite its evident international support and clout.
+This sheds light on the most necessary and poignant capabilities of Bonagui SA, in being an effective local entity despite its evident international support and clout.

 As an example, the past three years has seen the number of expats employed in its executive committee cut drastically, in order to promote local talent instead.